DefinitelyNotAHobo/packaging-tools/README.md

 ## Packaging Tools

 This repo is for R&D toward making a very specific niche tool to help with estimation at my current employer.
 Names will likely be changed to avoid NDA violations during prototype development.
+Some weights may be fabricated during proof of concept phase.